America’s Incredible Shrinking Overtime Rights Need an Update

 Americans could once boost their paychecks by boosting their hours at work because federal overtime rules guaranteed them time-and-a-half pay for hours worked beyond 40 hours per week.
-But only 18 percent of full-time workers have guaranteed overtime rights today.
-If current trends continue, no one will qualify for guaranteed overtime by 2030.
-For many Americans, it is simply no longer the case that if one works harder and longer, he or she will be rewarded.
+But only 8 percent of full-time salaried workers have guaranteed overtime rights today.
+If current trends continue, no salaried workers will qualify for guaranteed overtime by 2026.* For many Americans, it is simply no longer the case that if one works harder and longer, he or she will be rewarded.

 This issue brief finds that:

 - The overtime-salary threshold’s real value has declined by more than half since its peak in 1975.
 Part of this is because of the failure to adjust it for inflation, but it is also because of a radical rule change in 2004 that placed the overtime-salary threshold at just $455 per week—well below previous threshold changes in real terms, which were at least $800 per week in inflation-adjusted dollars and above the average wage.

 - The inadequate 2004 overtime-threshold change and the failure to raise it since have placed overtime rights on the brink of extinction: 33 percent of full-time salaried workers’ salaries guaranteed them overtime rights in 1980.
 Today, this is true for only 8 percent of them.
 No salaried workers will have guaranteed overtime rights by 2026 if current trends continue.*

 - The current salary threshold of slightly more than $23,600 essentially equals the federal poverty threshold.
 By definition, the right to overtime pay for overtime work no longer exists for the American middle class.